MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 # Git commit message template

-Configure `git` to use a preset commit message in repo.
+Configure `git` to use a prefill a commit message specifically for a project.
+This is useful for including a Jira ticket number for example.
+This solution relies on functionality built into `git` and works well whether committing on the command-line or with an IDE (such as VS Code, which prefills the commit message field as soon as you finish a commit).

 See also this [blog post](https://thoughtbot.com/blog/better-commit-messages-with-a-gitmessage-template).

 ## Setup